vitejs/vite/README.md

 - Vue 3's JSX transform is still WIP, so Vite's JSX support currently only targets React/Preact.

-- There is no out-of-the-box HMR when using non-Vue frameworks, but userland HMR support is technically via the server API.
+- There is no out-of-the-box HMR when using non-Vue frameworks, but userland HMR support is technically possible via the server API.

 ### Production Build